agentcentabob/webapp25/README.md

 | 28/8* | added image
 | 1/9 | fixed data entries showing with images and fixed width but caused merge error |
 | 3/9* | fixed merge issue and adjusted file names

-*discontinued development log on 3/9 in favour of commit messages*
+development log discontinued on 3/9 in favour of commit messages

 ### lighthouse reports
 #### september 18, 2025 (week 9)